The Ronald Reagan Myth

 cut public money for the poor, while also ignoring the AIDS crisis,

 is a bit tough to take.
-During my years at Brooklyn College,
+During my years at Brooklyn College, between

-cutting survivor benefits for families of the disabled.
+benefits for families of the disabled.

 Not to mention the Iran-contra scandal,